eivind-throndsen-private/touch-weather/README.md

 # Touch Weather Meteogram

 This is a hobbyist project to display the upcoming weather forecast on a Logitech Squeezebox Touch.
-The script periodically downloads a meteogram SVG from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the device.
+The script periodically downloads a meteogram SVG from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the Squeezebox Touch.
+It should be possible to adapt this approach to generate weather forecast excerpts files for display on screen savers, boards etc. Please be gentle on the yr.no servers, it is a great publicly funded resource with no ad funding.
+This script fetches the SVG once every hour at night and once every 15 minutes during the day.

 ## Features